3D Print: Hemoglobin

 Additional: Each hemoglobin subunit contains one heme molecule.
 Print this model 4 times to assemble the complete structure.Download 3D Print File (.stl)

 Model material: PLA

 Output scale: 100% for hemoglobin, 85% for heme to create an offset for fitting parts

 Hemoglobin transports oxygen in our blood.
 The protein changes shape based on its oxygenation state with this model (PDB structure 4hhb) capturing the oxygen-free state.
 PDB structure 3A0G is an example of oxygenated hemoglobin.

-Hemoglobin comprises four chains, 2 alpha and 2 beta, encoded by different genes (alpha: HBA1 or HBA2; beta: HBB).
+Hemoglobin comprises four chains, 2 alpha and 2 beta.
 The model features distinctive ridges that allow for easy identification of these chains.
 The alpha subunits were hand-painted in darker red on the model.
 Each subunit contains a pocket to hold one heme (Image 1).